raheems/site_raheems/content/post/2018-07-26-integrating-r-with-powerbi.md

 ---

 *Microsoft Power BI* Desktop version nicely integrates with **R**.
 R is an open source software for statistical computing and graphics.
 R has become popular among the data scientists because of its powerful data analytics and visualization capabilities. *Power BI* is Microsoft's flagship BI tool for creating dashboards and interactive reports.
-With R as a backend support engine for *Power BI Desktop*, you can do many cool things, which can be broadly listed as
+With R as a backend support engine for *Power BI Desktop*, you can do many cool things, which can be broadly categorized into three broad applications--

 * using R to import data into Power BI,
 * using R to query data existing within Power BI, and
 * running R scripts for creating visuals

+In this article, I will demonstrate how to use R with Power BI to perform these applications.

 {{% toc %}}

-In this article, I will demonstrate all of the above three usage of R with Power BI.

 # Using R to import data sets into Power BI